graygnuorg/sargon/README.md

 * `LdapConf`

   Colon-separated list of LDAP configuration files to look for.
 The first of them that exists will be read.
-Default is `/etc/ldap.conf:/etc/ldap/ldap.conf:/etc/openldap/ldap.conf`
+The default is `/etc/ldap.conf:/etc/ldap/ldap.conf:/etc/openldap/ldap.conf`

+  To disable LDAP, set this attribute to an empty string.

 * `LdapUser`